What is the number one requirement to become a 3DCG artist?

 When you have many things you are good at and many accomplishments to date, it is natural to want to make them known as much as possible.

-But I have 100 things I'm good at! and what happens if I tell you 100 things I am good at all at once?
+But I have 100 things I’m good at!
+And what happens if I tell you 100 things I am good at all at once?

-The person being told, "After all, what is it that this person is really good at?" and then they become confused.
+The person being told, “After all, what is it that this person is good at?” and then they become confused.

 To convey the most important message, it is also necessary to dare to convey less information.